younos1986/Core.EventStore/README.md

 - CommandService only keeps events in EventStore
-- QueryService's Projectors will be trigered when any event is stored in EventStore by CommandService
+- QueryService's Projectors will be triggered when any event is stored in EventStore by CommandService